 Digging Up Rome

 How do archaeologists interpret artifacts?
-Archival photos and video footage tell the story of Penn Museum excavations of the ancient Roman world.
-Students practice archaeological site interpretation, handle replica artifacts, and make observations and inferences to draw conclusions about the past.
+Photos and video footage tell the story of Penn Museum excavations of the ancient Roman world.
+Students practice archaeological site interpretation, handle replica artifacts, and make observations and inferences to draw conclusions about the people that lived there.

 Making a Mosaic

-Discover the artistry of Roman mosaics in this hands-on workshop, where students learn all about the different types of this decorative art and how ancient artisans created them.
-Students will work in small groups, then as a class, to create one giant mosaic comprised of over 4,000 tesserae!
-The workshop incorporates math concepts, along with the study of ancient history.
+Discover the artistry of Roman mosaics in this hands-on workshop where students learn about the various forms of this decorative art and how ancient artisans created them.
+Students will work in small groups, then as a class, to create a mosaic comprised of over 4,000 tesserae.
+The workshop also incorporates geometric equations and binary operations.

 Preserving the Past

 What role does a conservator play in preserving the past?
-Students will not only learn the answer to this question, but will explore some core practices of conservation.
-View real-life examples of conservation in the Museum’s collection and learn about the science behind deterioration and preservation.
-Then practice the basics of conservation with hands-on activities.
+In this workshop, students will explore core practices of conservation by viewing examples of conserved artifacts from the Museum’s collection and learning about the science behind deterioration and preservation.
+Students will then adopt the role of conservator and apply their skills in a series of hands-on conservation challenges.